nbari/zunzuncito/README.md

     import my_api.v1.zun_default

-    where zun_default if from the api_resource 'default' that ends being a custom python module
+Where zun_default if from the api_resource 'default' that ends being a custom python module

 * notice the prefix zun_

 This helps the router to dispatch all the request to an existing module, so continue with the flow, for the incoming request: http://api.zunzun.io/v1/gevent/ip we will try to find a module that matches the API resource 'gevent':